img;

 Who Can File Chapter 7 Bankruptcy?

-Chapter 7, therefore, may be best for you if you have a very low income.
-Furthermore, you should either have few non-exempt assets or be willing to lose them through liquidation.
+Chapter 7 may be best for you if you have a low income.
+You should either have a few non-exempt assets or be willing to lose them through liquidation.

 • You must be an individual, a married couple, or a small business owner.